Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 This command will import:

+* In ``multi-trackers`` mode:
-* all Jira issue types (as trackers) with all issues (as artifacts) with their comment and history of field change (best effort, more details :ref:`here <tracker-import-from-jira>`),
+   - all Jira issue types (as trackers) with all issues (as artifacts) with their comment and history of field change (best effort, more details :ref:`here <tracker-import-from-jira>`),
-* the links between issues with their types (related to, duplicate, etc).
+   - the links between issues with their types (related to, duplicate, etc).
 This includes sub-tasks as well as epics.
-* all worklog as :ref:`time tracking <timetracking>`,
+   - all worklog as :ref:`time tracking <timetracking>`,
-* Board and Sprints with associated issues and backlog.
+   - Board and Sprints with associated issues and backlog.
+* In ``mono-tracker`` mode:
+   - all issues (as artifacts) with their comment and history of field change (best effort, more details :ref:`here <tracker-import-from-jira>`) in a unique ``Issues`` tracker,
+   - the links between issues with their types (related to, duplicate, etc).
+This includes sub-tasks as well as epics.
+   - all worklog as :ref:`time tracking <timetracking>`,
+   - A simple Kanban will be activated.

 ..
 ATTENTION::
    Issue link types must be created on Tuleap before the import is done, otherwise the link type will not be imported.